PostHog/posthog.com/contents/handbook/how-we-make-money.md

 Before a user has decided to buy the product, we should let them try it for free.
 Not only does this mean they can immediately self-serve without having to get budget internally, it reduces the need for a large sales team to convince them otherwise.
 When someone is looking for a solution, they are ready to install it if we can get out of the way commercially.

 Once a user likes the product, we don't want to create a big decision around continuing to expand their usage with us.
 (For example, if we suddenly charged a large recurring price per month.)
-Instead we charge a tiny fraction of a cent for each extra event they send.
+Instead, we charge a tiny fraction of a cent for each extra event they send.

 ## Charge based on what people use, and give users control